cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

 ## Superhub Upgrade ##

+Starting with 3.15.6 and 3.18.2 superhubs can be directly upgraded by installing the new hub package.

-For hub versions in the 3.15 and 3.18 series the superhub can not be directly upgraded by installing a new binary package.
+For versions 3.15.5, and 3.18.1 and older the superhub can not be directly upgraded by installing a new binary package and the hub software must be uninstalled and re-installed.

+### Uninstall/re-install ###

 Typically the superhub doesn't have unique information or serve policy.
 This makes it reasonable and easy to upgrade the superhub with a fresh install.